 As discussed earlier, spitting and popping can happen to all types of vapes.
 Whether you use a vape mod or vape pod, simply treating your device with care can go a long way.
 Otherwise, you even run the risk of your vape leaking as well, which can be read in more depth here.

 While pre-filled pods avoid the fuss of needing to add your e-liquid, most vapers tend to prefer topping up their e-liquid themselves.
-These days you can find starter kits that provide an impressively high wattage count should you need it.
-However, most vapers tend to go with a vape mod anyway because it facilitates a higher VG e-liquid ratio with greater ease.

 What is That Gurgling Sound?